googlefonts/googlefonts.github.io/gf-guide/metrics.md

 This rule can be avoided if a font is being upgraded and previously had inconsistent values.

-## 8. LineGap values must be 0
+#### 8. LineGap values must be 0

 The `LineGap` value is a space added to the line height created by the union of the `(typo/hhea)Ascender` and `(typo/hhea)Descender`.
 It is handled differently according to the environment.
 This leading value will be added above the text line in most desktop apps.
 It will be shared above *and* under in web browsers, and ignored in Windows if `Use_Typo_Metrics` is disabled.
 For better linespacing consistency across platforms, `(typo/hhea)LineGap` values must be `0`.

-#### 9. Uppercases should be centered if the font’s primary script has uppercases letterforms such as Latin, Greek and Cyrillic
+#### 9. Uppercases should be centered in the text line

+For fonts which primary script has uppercases letterforms such as Latin, Greek and Cyrillic.
 Web designers will thank you if you managed to have the same space above and under capitals: `typoAscender - CapsHeight = abs(typoDescender)`.
 It will make easier for them the setting of padding in buttons for example.

 #### 10. typo/hheaAscender value should leave open room for stacked diacritics.